RossBugginsNHS/rossbuggins-public/ndc-ldn-2024/readme.md

 ## How to get a grip on your microservices system using a service-mesh

+> ### NDC Notes
+>
+> How to get a grip on your microservices system using a service-mesh
+>
+> Many organizations are now building microservices based systems.
+But with the adoption of this architecture-style, the need arises for a good way to manage and monitor all the services and their traffic.
+To handle this, you can leverage what is called a service-mesh.
+>
+> In this session attendees will learn what a service-mesh is and how to implement one for a microservices based system using Kubernetes and Istio.
+Topics covered are: intelligent traffic-routing, canary releasing, testing resiliency using chaos-engineering and monitoring using several available telemetry dashboards.
+>
+> Edwin van Wijk has been working in IT since 1999 and is currently working as Principal Solution Architect and Microsoft Community Lead at Info Support in The Netherlands.
+He is a Microsoft MVP in the Developer Technologies category (since 2016).
+His primary areas of expertise are: building distributed systems, systems integration, (cloud-native) software architecture and patterns, software craftsmanship, .NET (Core) development, Azure and DevOps.
+Edwin likes to share his experience and knowledge about these subjects by training people, publishing videos (www.youtube.com/dotnetflix) and speaking at conferences.

+### My Notes

 - this is heavy on k8s
 - what is service mesh and why use it
 - observability